 Still have questions?
 Check out Admissions for details on requirements, deadlines, and financial aid.

 This is an introductory course in programming and data analysis for students with no prior coding experience.
-The course has three goals: introducing students to the tools required to write and share code; translating self-contained questions into R programs; and learning how to retrieve, clean, visualize, and analyze data.
+The course has three learning outcomes: introduce students to the tools required to write and share code; translate self-contained questions into R programs; and learn how to retrieve, clean, visualize, and analyze data.

-Through the process of data analysis and presentation, you will harness the skills of research design, policy analysis, and team collaboration to conduct a research project using open-source or faculty-provided datasets.
+You will harness the skills of research design, policy analysis, and team collaboration to conduct a research project using open-source or faculty-provided datasets.
 There are elements of data collection, analysis, and visualization, and result in a policy memo.

-The learning outcomes (presentation or policy memo) will become a portfolio piece that you can use to highlight your academic readiness for graduate program admissions or for applications for internships or jobs.
+Learning outcomes and the policy memo become a portfolio piece that highlights your academic readiness for graduate program admissions or for applications for internships or jobs.
 The skills gain in the project are transferable for further research in your area of interest.

-The 2021 program will offer two-three capstone project topics.
-The faculty have prepared a list of project topics, and admitted students will vote to select the project topics offered during the program.
-Therefore, we encourage you to submit your application early to cast your vote!
+The program offers two-four capstone project topics.
+Faculty prepare a list of project topics, based on student interest, and students vote to select their preferred topics.
+Students learn the topics during the program.

 Read our blog post on the Benefits of the Virtual Format